The art and science of storytelling

 Cranky Frankie and the Oceans of Trash

-I’m SO excited to announce the second book in my series of science stories of the sea for children, “Cranky Frankie and the Oceans of Trash” by Dr Suzie Starfish published by Little Pink Dog Books.
-This book draws attention to the global issue of marine debris and ocean plastic pollution and follows the journey of Cranky Frankie to try and find a solution!
-This children’s picture book is expected to be released in 2021.
+I’m SO excited to announce the second book in my series of science stories of the sea for children, “Cranky Frankie and the Oceans of Trash” written and illustrated by Dr Suzie Starfish and published by Little Pink Dog Books.
+This book draws attention to the global issue of marine debris and plastic pollution in our oceans and follows the journey of Cranky Frankie to try and find a solution!
+This children’s picture book will be released in February 2022.
 You can dive into the story behind this story at Marine Debris and ‘sea’ my story as an “Authorstrator” at https://littlepinkdogbooks.com/2020-books-2/cranky-frankie-oceans-of-trash/.

 Roger the Wrasse and the Itchy Fishes